-Parents/ carers have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE (but not from the relationships education) up to and until three terms before the child turns 16.
+Parents/ carers have the right to withdraw their child from some or all of the sex education provided (except from sex education taught under the science curriculum), but not from the relationships education up to and until three terms before the child turns 16.
 After this point, if the student wishes to receive sex education rather than being withdrawn, the academy will arrange this.

-Requests for withdrawal should be put in writing and addressed to the Vice Principal in charge of RSE.
-Before granting this request the Vice Principal will discuss this request with parents to fully understand and address the concerns parents may have.
+Requests for withdrawal should be put in writing and addressed to the Senior Vice Principal in charge of RSE.
+Before granting this request the Senior Vice Principal will discuss this request with parents/carers to fully understand and address the concerns parents may have.
 This will allow for Walthamstow Academy to clarify the content, nature and purpose of the curriculum.
-Following this discussion, if the request for withdrawal is approved, Walthamstow Academy will keep a record of this.
+Once these discussions have taken place, except in exceptional circumstances (e.g. safeguarding concerns), the school will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
 If a student is withdrawn from sex education, the school will ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.